RGB vs CMYK: Guide to Color Spaces

 Color swatches look like this:

-They come on a black or a white t-shirt and have all of the different RGB colors printed to show what they look like in real life.
+They come on a black or a white t-shirt and have multiple different RGB colors printed allowing to see how the colors look on your screen compared to real life.
 They also come with the numbered color codes for Photoshop for you to manually adjust colors if necessary.
 You can download the digital files of the swatches below.
+If you feel comfortable using photo editing programs like Adobe Photoshop and Illustrator, you can create your own custom swatches with the colors you use more frequently and make a sample order with those.

 Combine your colors